Tax Planning in Clayton, MO

 If you open a Donor-Advised Fund, you can contribute a large amount now for an immediate tax reduction, and recommend how the funds are distributed over the years that follow.

-If you are older than 70½, you can make what's known as a qualified charitable distribution by transferring a maximum of $100,000 a year from a traditional IRA directly to a non-profit organization without having to pay taxes on it.
+If you are at least 70½ years old, you can make what's called a qualified charitable distribution by transferring no more than $100,000 a year from a traditional IRA directly to a non-profit organization without having to pay taxes on it.
 If you are 72 or older, that transfer counts as your required minimum distribution.

 Tax Planning for Clayton, MO Business Owners

 Business owners can use smart tax planning to retain more money in their business.
-Some things to consider when tax planning for your Clayton, MO business include:
+Ways to owe less in taxes when tax planning for your Clayton, MO business include:

 Offering retirement plans not only attracts and retains talent, but it also allows you to deduct contributions.
-The "SECURE" Act of 2019 offers new benefits for employers who offer 401(k)s and SIMPLE IRAs with automatic enrollment, so it may be best to meet with a financial advisor in Clayton, MO about how they may apply to your business.
+The "SECURE" Act of 2019 offers new benefits for employers who offer 401(k)s and SIMPLE IRAs with automatic enrollment, so it's recommended to consult a financial advisor in Clayton, MO about how those changes affect your tax planning.

 • Consider Other Benefits For Your Employees —

-Increasing your employees' wages can result in higher employment tax costs.
-See if your employees would be open to fringe benefits rather than just rewarding them with more money.
+Increasing your employees' wages can lead to higher taxes for you.
+See if your employees would be open to other benefits rather than just giving them a higher paycheck.
 Common fringe benefits include medical insurance, group life insurance, childcare assistance, transportation reimbursement, meals, more paid time off, or continuing education reimbursement.

 Your kids can work for you tax-free on income up to $12,000, and you can help them begin to save in a vehicle such as a ROTH IRA.
-If both you and your spouse work for the business, you can double your retirement plan contributions.
+You can double your retirement plan contributions if your spouse work for the business.

 If you and your employees need to drive as part of the normal course of your business, you can deduct the transportation costs.
 You can make the deduction in two ways:

 Tax laws for businesses are always in flux.
-A key advantage of consulting with a knowledgeable Clayton, MO tax planner is that they will work with you and your tax professional to discover if there are ways to strengthen your long-term financial success.
+A key benefit of working with a professional Clayton, MO tax planner is that they will work with you and your tax professional to determine if there are ways to strengthen your personal and business financial success.

 Other services we offer in Clayton, MO include: